tardate/LittleArduinoProjects/README.md

-# 212 Little Electronics and Arduino Projects
+# 213 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [StayCreative](./Electronics101/StayCreative) - an audio level VU meter driving a custom LED sign
+> Latest addition:sparkles: [OSHChip/blinky](./OSHChip/blinky) - first tests of the OSHChip nRF51822-CFAC-A0 in DIP16 packaging

+First test of the OSHChip V1.0

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like